Scanner (band)

 Scanner is a German power metal band that was formed in 1986.
 Three of the band members had previously taken part in an album release by the band Lions Breed, Damn the Night (Earthshaker 1985).
 The band changed its name to Scanner, adopting a science fiction image for their lyrics, album covers and live performances.
 They released their first album, Hypertrace, in 1988 through Noise Records.
-They have reformed twice, releasing their latest album on 23 January 2015, The Judgement (Massacre Records).
+They have reformed twice, releasing their latest album on 12 January 2024, The Cosmic Race, via Rock of Angels Records.